Refresh These Passé Features

 Laminate Countertops

-Related: 10 Ways You're Accidentally Ruining Your Countertops
+RELATED: 10 Ways You’re Accidentally Ruining Your Countertops

-Shiny Gold Fittings
+Shiny Gold Fixtures

 In the early 1990s, shiny brass faucets, light fixtures, and hardware were the norm, beloved for their flashy sheen.
-Though gold-toned hardware is on its way back into style, these newer versions are more muted in tone and feature rounded or geometrically inspired silhouettes instead of the clunky shapes of 20 years ago.
+Though gold-toned hardware is on its way back into style, these newer designs are more muted in tone and feature rounded or geometrically inspired silhouettes instead of the clunky shapes of 20 years ago.

 Dark Wood Paneling

-Built-In Media Cabinets
+Oversize Media Cabinets

 Gone are the days when your TV was as deep as your sofa: In this era of flat-screen televisions that mount almost flush to the wall, no one needs a big ol’ cabinet to hold their technology.
 Pull that dinosaur out, already!